codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 The screenshot above is from the second stage of the canary where 33% of live traffic is redirected to the canary pods.
 You can also get the same information from the command line with `kubectl get trafficsplit`.

+### Choosing a solution for automated metric analysis

+Canary deployments with manual pauses are great to get started but can quickly become cumbersome and error-prone.
+Ideally the canary should automatically promote itself if the application "looks good".
+One of the most straightforward ways to examine application health is by reading its metrics and decide on the progress of the canary in a completely automated way.

+There are two main sources for metrics that you can use

+1. Application specific metrics.
+This requires instrumentation in your application but is very powerful as you can query exactly what you want
+1. Cluster level metrics (i.e. from the service mesh).
+These are very easy to setup  but are generic and deal mostly with the traffic the application receives.

+Argo Rollouts has native integration for [several metric providers](https://argoproj.github.io/argo-rollouts/features/analysis/).
+We will use Prometheus in our example.
+The example application [is already instrumented](https://github.com/codefresh-contrib/argo-rollout-canary-sample-app/blob/main/main.go#L51) to expose some basic metrics.

+First you need to install Prometheus by following [the official documentation](https://prometheus.io/docs/prometheus/latest/installation/).
+Then you need to make sure that Prometheus will actually scrape your application.
+Prometheus has [native service discovery for Kubernetes](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) but you need to enable it in the configuration.

+If you [install Prometheus with the Helm chart](https://github.com/prometheus-community/helm-charts), Kubernetes service discovery is already enabled.
+The only thing to setup is to add the `prometheus.io/scrape: "true"` annotation in your rollout so that Prometheus does not ignore your application.

+You can optionally install [Graphana](https://grafana.com/) so that you can inspect your application metrics before using them in the canary process.
+The example application has an [basic dashboard](https://github.com/codefresh-contrib/argo-rollout-canary-sample-app/blob/main/graphana/graphana-dashboard.json) that you can import:

+{% include image.html
+lightbox="true"
+file="/images/guides/progressive-delivery/graphana-dashboard.png"
+url="/images/guides/progressive-delivery/graphana-dashboard.png"
+alt="Prometheus metrics from the application" caption="Prometheus metrics from the application" max-width="90%"
+%}

+Next you need a way to filter your metrics so that you can query only those from the canary pods and not the stable pods.
+There are many ways to do this, but the easiest one is to simply have Argo Rollouts put special labels/tags in the canary pods.
+Then you can write any Prometheus Query and focus only on the canary instances:

+{% include image.html
+lightbox="true"
+file="/images/guides/progressive-delivery/canary-metrics.png"
+url="/images/guides/progressive-delivery/canary-metrics.png"
+alt="Canary metrics during a deployment" caption="Canary metrics during a deployment" max-width="100%"
+%}

+For the decision on how to promote the canary, you need to examine your application and decide which metrics you consider representative for the health of the application.
+For our example we have a simple query that checks number of successfull calls (i.e. that return HTTP code 200) vs the number of all calls.
+Every number below 100% means that the application has calls that return with error.

+{% include image.html
+lightbox="true"
+file="/images/guides/progressive-delivery/canary-decision.png"
+url="/images/guides/progressive-delivery/canary-decision.png"
+alt="The query that will promote or cancel the canary" caption="The query that will promote or cancel the canary" max-width="100%"
+%}

+Note that Argo Rollouts can evaluate multiple queries when deciding if the canary is health or not.
+You are not constrained to a single query.

+### Canary deployment with metrics evaluation

 ## Monitoring the Argo Rollouts controller

 Note that regardless of whether you use metric evaluation for your own applications, Argo Rollouts itself exposes Prometheus metrics